 The Druid in Diablo 4 is a shapeshifting Class that uses the power of nature and Spirit Animals to destroy enemies instantly.
 This is one of the most versatile Classes, and you can choose to Shapeshift into several types of beasts.
-This guide looks at the Diablo 4 best Druid build for turning into a Werewolf and quickly finishing off foes.

 Key Takeaways